 Purplebricks is one of a raft of new-breed estate agency companies making some bold and questionable claims in the property market at present but how many of these claims stand close scrutiny and are they even trading within the law?

-(This post has been updated on a number of occasions and these are all located at the bottom of the page – Last updated – major update 14/05/2017).
+(This post has been updated on a number of occasions and these are all located at the bottom of the page – Last updated – update 01.02.18).
 Given the amount and length of some updates, this post may be split at some point to make for easier reading.
 CW

 Over the years there have been many businesses who have seen what they believed to be an opportunity to change the property market in the UK (more specifically England and Wales) but, despite making bold claims to the press and investors, have failed spectacularly.
 Remember The Prudential?

 In the late eighties, it was the insurance companies wanting to sell endowment policies on the back of mortgages with cross-selling opportunities (remember endowment policies?).

 More latterly, a new raft of entrants have leapt onto the scene throwing the current corporate buzzwords of ‘disruption’ and ‘proptech’.
 These companies are the online* agents, promising allegedly huge savings for consumers with the same or even better service than the traditional full-service estate agents and big profits for investors.

 In this post, I focus mainly on Purplebricks as the largest of these firms, however I also refer to other firms and the model in general too.
 In 2014, Purplebricks promised investors it would have made £25 Million profit by the end of 2016 (though these figures were subsequently challenged by PB .
 However, Hardman & Co predicted more modest profits of £8 Million EBITDA by this financial year-end).